Hypnotic suggestibility tests: what are they and why should we even do them?

 Move fast!
-Don’t make the mistake of taking too long and giving them time to analyze the situation.
+Don’t make the mistake of taking too long and giving them time to analyze the what's going on.
 Watch the demonstration at the end of this blog post to see how it works.

-This test has a variation, which involves telling the subject to fully extend their arms and to close their eyes while doing it.
+This test has a variant, which involves telling the subject to fully extend their arms and to close their eyes while doing it.

-This variation tremendously increases the biomechanical leverage of this test.
+This version tremendously increases the biomechanical leverage of this test.
 When you fully extend your arms, you’re pulling from the shoulders, which makes it nearly impossible to separate the hands.

 This has advantages and disadvantages.

 The answer is ... whichever you want.